approvals/ApprovalTests.Dart/README.md

 `Approval tests` simplify this by taking a snapshot of the results, and confirming that they have not changed.

 In normal unit testing, you say `expect(person.getAge(), 5)`.
 Approvals allow you to do this when the thing that you want to assert is no longer a primitive but a complex object.
-For example, you can say, `Approvals.verify(person)`.
+For example, you can say, `await Approvals.verify(person)` inside an async test.

 I am writing an implementation of **[Approval Tests](https://approvaltests.com/)** in Dart.
 If anyone wants to help, please **[text](https://t.me/yelmuratoff)** me. 🙏